eqtedaei/mm-prior-deblur/README.md

 ## Acknowledgments
 Special thanks to Dr. Jinshan Pan and Dr. Liang Chen for generously making their codes available.

+## Related Work
+We also provide another approach using this prior in [eqtedaei/mm3-prior-deblur](https://github.com/eqtedaei/mm3-prior-deblur).

 Happy deblurring!

-**Related Work:**
-We also provide another approach using this prior in [eqtedaei/mm3-prior-deblur](https://github.com/eqtedaei/mm3-prior-deblur).